 Below are CJPME's most recent Position Papers.
 See complete list of all of CJPME's Position Papers

-This position paper discusses several points regarding how the Canadian government should handle the Israeli Apartheid Week.
+This position paper discusses several points regarding how the Canadian government should handle the Syrian refugees.

 This position paper lists a number of actions that Canada should take to deal more efficiently with ISIS.
 This paper also insists on the importance of distinguishing between terrorist groups like ISIS and other militant Islamist groups of the Middle East.

 The international Arms Trade Treaty (ATT) is a multilateral treaty that regulates the international trade in conventional weapons.
 130 of 193 UN member states have already signed it.
 This position paper explains why Canada should also sign it.
 Even more, this paper lays recommendations on how to handle the situation in Egypt and other high authoritarian regimes in the Middle East.

 This position paper contains recommendations regarding Canada’s part in the Israel-Palestinian Situation.
 These recommendations address the humanitarian help that should be provided as well as the actions that the Parliamentarians should take.